 West Virginia annually tracks and reports onsite systems that are assimilated by POTWs.
 Specific requests for this information are made to the POTWs and their responses are documented and reported.
-The reported numbers have been small, and the information is straightforward and results from local public records.
+No changes are anticipated as the reported numbers have been small and the information is straightforward and results from local public records.